kreijack/bombrowser/tests/TESTS.md

 ### Test 3.22 - menu->file->export as CVS
 Test description:
+- insert code 820037 in "BOMBrowser - Codes list"
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
+- press the right mouse button on the first entry
+- select the "Show assembly" command
+- select the first date doubleckicking on it.
-- Select File->export as json
+- Select File->export as csv
 - Save the file and reopen it in a editor

 Expected results: The file is in a CVS (tab separated fields) format